binshops/laravel-blog/README.md

 # Laravel Blog Package
-## Easy to install Laravel Package for adding a full blog (with admin backend) to your Laravel app
+## Easy to install Laravel Blog Package with admin backend - With Multi-level categories
 It has everything you need to quickly and easily add a blog to your laravel app.

 ### Quick and easy installation